youngha-sung/youngha-sung.github.io/_posts/2022-10-27-renovate-auto-approve-merge-with-azure-devops.markdown

 It looks like Azure API doesn't allow to update all reviewers with one request.
 You can only update yours but not others (even with the admin privilege).
 So we will get the default reviewers' reviewer IDs and use their PAT (Personal Access Token) to automatically update each reviewer's `vote`.

 Go to your pipeline setting and add variables.
 For the PAT variables, make sure to check "Keep this value secret" to secure the PAT.
-You can get each reviewer's id by using [Azure Pull Request Reviewers - List API](https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-request-reviewers/list?view=azure-devops-rest-6.0&tabs=HTTP)
+You can get each reviewer's id by using <a href="https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-request-reviewers/list?view=azure-devops-rest-6.0&tabs=HTTP" target="_blank">Azure Pull Request Reviewers - List API</a>

 <img src="/assets/images/posts/2022-10-27-pipeline-variables.png" width=500 />